-- The Americas: Argentina, Brazil, Canada, Chile, Colombia, Ecuador, Guatemala, Mexico, Peru, USA, and Uruguay
+Argentina, Brazil, Canada, Chile, Colombia, Ecuador, Guatemala, Mexico, Peru, United States, and Uruguay

-- Europe: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland, Ukraine, United Kingdom…
+Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland, Ukraine, United kingdom, and more.

 Can I still check the validity of my signatures even if I’m not using Concord anymore?